June 5, 2019

 Other writers produce content in order to tell a story or to entice love.
 Storytelling is one of the oldest forms of writing and often focus on themes such as conflict, uprisings, and cultural habits.
 Poetry is the most famous form of love-writing and is designed to elicit emotions from audience members.

 As writers, we find it helpful to carry around a notebook or use our smartphones to jot down a quick memo when we get a great writing idea.
 Use a tool such as OneNote or EverNote to scribble down your ideas or simply type them into the note app on your smartphone.
 This can help you keep track of common themes in your writing and keep track of new ideas you may forget.
+You can also jot down new words you learn through research and blogging ideas as you work on other projects.
+Hosting a podcast is another way to spitball ideas and get feedback from your listeneres before you create new content.

 Google Drive is an excellent tool for writers who work with other team members including editors and publishers.
 Writing in Google Docs enables you to track your revision history and allows editors and readers to make suggestions and comments directly in the draft.
 The site features built-in word-processing tools such as an autocorrect dictionary and customizable settings so you can control line spacing and formatting.
 The site offers many of the same benefits as the discontinued openoffice.org which shut down in 2011.